 - 15 minutes daily arithmetic/maths facts/vocabulary/mental maths on top of and before the maths

 lesson.
-This could be timestables, fractions facts or place value.
-Children will devlop clear routines and will be able to run the lesson without support from the teacher.
+This could be timetables, fractions facts or place value.
+Children will develop clear routines and will be able to run the lesson without support from the teacher.

 - The content is drawn from the 2014 National Curriculum.
 This teaches children exactly what they need to know and how to apply it.
 Extra information is gathered from assessments and class work.